megahomyak/pop_the_web/README.md

 # Demo

-The demo served by GitHub (they don't support in-repo attachments yet):
+The demo served by GitHub (they don't support in-repo attachments yet; **THERE ARE POPPING SOUNDS IN THE DEMO, DON'T FORGET TO UNMUTE THE DEMO**):

 https://github.com/user-attachments/assets/df141f31-c962-4aeb-9790-acaa551e898f